Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 ## The final chapter

-We've seen the evolution of microscopes and how human pursue of knowledge has getting us here.
+We've seen the evolution of microscopes and how human pursuit of knowledge has got us here today.
 Nowadays we can build nanoscopes at home and explore the nano world in a few hours.
 The possibilities are endless, but are nanoscopes the new edition of Micrographia?
 Are nanoscopes making history?